rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 then we should execute:

-- first, the tasks from the join (in reverse order, so B and then A)
+- first, the tasks from the join (in reverse order, so A and then B)
 - then, the tasks from S2, in the order that they were created
 - then, the tasks from S1, in the reverse order from which they were created.

 Implementing **Per-thread LIFO** scheduling is therefore very easy.
-Each new job pushed onto the stack is simply pushed directly onto the back of the deque (if the `breadth_first` flag is true, then new tasks are pushed onto the front of the deque).
-Worker threads pop local tasks from the back of the deque but steal from the front.
+Each new job pushed onto the stack is simply pushed directly onto the back of the deque.
+Worker threads pop local tasks from the back of the deque but steal from the front (if the `breadth_first` flag is true, then worker threads pop local tasks from the front as well).

 Implementing **Per-thread FIFO** requires a certain amount of indirection.
 The scope creates N FIFOs, one per worker thread (as of